 The fifth limiting factor is an individual’s health at the time of application.
 The simplified issue whole life insurance policy is most often used to cover an individual’s burial cost or final expenses.
 These policies are usually smaller in value, ranging from $3,000 to $50,000.
 The health criteria are often more lenient because of the smaller face amounts of these policies.
 Typically, insurance companies seek to limit high risk policies for individuals who have experienced major health complications within the last 24 to 36 months.

 Depending on the limiting factors, some insurance companies will offer a guaranteed acceptance life insurance policy that does not require any health screening or health history checks.
 These policies are modified a bit from their original intent but can be a good fit for individuals with a recent history of major health complications.

 Hopefully, this serves as an overview of the most common limiting factors to purchasing a senior life insurance policy.
-If you have any questions about this information or would like to better understand the options available to you, feel free to contact one of our senior life insurance specialists at 866-699-1884.
+If you have any questions about this information or would like to better understand the options available to you, feel free to contact one of our senior life insurance specialists.
 We are licensed in most states and would be glad to assist.
 We look forward to working with you.